ets-labs/python-dependency-injector/docs/tutorials/asyncio-daemon.rst

 .. code-block:: bash

-   Creating network "monitoring-daemon-tutorial_default" with the default driver Creating monitoring-daemon-tutorial_monitor_1 ... done Attaching to monitoring-daemon-tutorial_monitor_1 monitoring-daemon-tutorial_monitor_1 exited with code 0
+   Creating network "asyncio-daemon-tutorial_default" with the default driver Creating asyncio-daemon-tutorial_monitor_1 ... done Attaching to asyncio-daemon-tutorial_monitor_1 asyncio-daemon-tutorial_monitor_1 exited with code 0

 The environment is ready.
 The application does not do any work and just exits with a code ``0``.